JingyiChris/exSEEK/README.md

 > **Note:**
 > * `config/example.yaml`: configuration file with frequently adjusted parameters, such as file paths and mapping parameters.
 > * `config/default_config.yaml`: configuration file with additional detailed parameters for each step.
 The default file is not supposed to be changed.
-If you want to adjust parameters contained in this file, you can add your adjusted parameters in `config/example.yaml`.
+If you want to adjust parameters contained in this file, it is **recommended** to add your adjusted parameters in `config/example.yaml`.
 > * `config/machine_learning.yaml`: configuration file with parameters used for feature selection and classification steps.
-If you want to adjust parameters contained in this file, you can add your adjusted parameters in `config/example.yaml`.
+It is **recommended** to add your adjusted parameters in `config/example.yaml` if you want to adjust parameters contained in this file.
 > * `data/example/batch_info.txt`: table of batch information.
 > * `data/example/compare_groups.yaml`: table for definition of positive and negative samples.
 > * `data/example/sample_classes.txt`: table of sample labels.